Code-Institute-Submissions/nicer-tours/README.md

 ## Credits (technologies, scripts)

-Bootstrap for the Navbar, banner-image and modal code.
+Bootstrap for the Navbar, banner-image and some of the modal code.
+W3schools.com for instruction on form input types.
+The [Rosie Odenkirk resumé project](https://justin-sawyer.github.io/ucd-resume/index.html) which I completed for Code Institue.
 I used a nested container set up - the image is the first, and contains two further containers:
 One on the left for the "company name" and one on the right for the navigation.

+Note on NavBar:

 As bootstrap NavBars conform to a format, that of image / nav links grouped on a certain side of the screen, I decided that using this nested set up was better for what I was trying to achieve.